-IX.
+VII.
 PRAYER FOR RELIEF

-WHEREFORE, the Plaintiffs pray that this Court cause this case to be in every way expedited for a hearing on the merits and, after such hearing, enter an order:
+WHEREFORE, the plaintiffs pray that this Court cause

+this case to be in every way expedited for a hearing on the merits and, after such hearing, enter an order:
-(a) Enjoining TMHA, its officers, agents, and employees, and all other persons acting in active concert or participation with any of them from:

-- (1) Engaging in any acts or practices which have the purpose or effect of denying equal housing opportunities because of race, color, religion, national origin, or sex, of obstructing or impeding the right to travel, or of interfering with the proper implementation and execution of Federal housing programs; and - (2) Expending any funds, selling any bonds, entering into any contract, or taking any other steps to construct or lease low-income housing in any area which is or may soon become racially impacted; - (b) Requiring TMHA, its officers, agents, and employees to:

-- (1) Take all necessary steps to secure cooperation agreements from each of the governing bodies in Lucas County; - (2) Take all necessary steps to participate in the Section 8 public housing program both as an administrator and developer and ensure that through such participation the following occur: (a) family public housing units are constructed in the suburban communities throughout the TMHA jurisdiction, and; (b) priority is given to those applicants on the present TMHA waiting list; - (3) Submit to this Court, within 30 days, a comprehensive plan for the dispersal of public housing throughout the territorial jurisdiction of TMHA; - (4) Award each of the named Plaintiffs and the class they represent compensatory and punitive damages in an amount to be determined by the Court; and - (5) Take reasonable steps to correct the effects of past discriminatory conduct, including the implementation of a comprehensive plan of affirmative action. - (c) Enjoining HUD, its officers, agents, and employees, and all other persons acting in active concert or participation with any of them from: - -(1) Engaging in any acts or practices which have the purpose or effect of denying equal housing opportunities because of race, color, religion, national origin, or sex, of obstructing or impeding the right to travel, or of interfering with the proper implementation and execution of federal housing programs; and - (2) Cancelling or otherwise interfering with those conventional public housing units and monies presently under reservation and allocated to TMHA.
+- (a) Enjoining the defendants, their officers, agents, and employees, and all other persons acting in active concert or participation with any of them from: - (1) Engaging in any acts or practices which have the purpose or effect of denying equal housing opportunities because of race, color, religion, or national origin, of obstructing or impeding the right to travel, or of interfering with the implementation of federal housing programs. - (2) Expending any funds, selling any bonds, entering into any contract, or taking any other steps to construct or lease low-income housing in any area which is or may soon become racially impacted; and - (b) requiring the defendants, their officers, agents and employees to: - Take all necessary steps to secure cooperation agreements and authorizing resolutions from each of the governing bodies in Lucas County; - (2) Submit to this Court, within 30 days, a comprehensive plan for the dispersal of public housing throughout the territorial jurisdiction of TMHA: - (3) Award each of the named plaintiffs and the class they represent compensatory and punitive damages in an amount to be determined by the Court, and - (4) Take reasonable steps to correct the effects of past discriminatory conduct, including the implementation of a comprehensive plan of affirmative action.